davidhenty/halobench/README.md

 The code sets up a 3D array of processes and swaps halo data up and down in all three directions.
-It uses a number of different methods - the aim is to see which is fastest:
+It uses a number of different methods - the aim is to see which is fastest.

+The approaches are:

 *    pairwise swapping, each dimension in turn, using MPI_Sendrecv
 *    pairwise swapping, each dimension in turn, but breaking the deadlock by splitting the processes into odd and even (here called red and black) sets: red processes send first and receive second, black processes do the opposite (this approach requires an even number of processes in each dimension)